OffchainLabs/arb-os/doc/DataFormats.md

 **Message type 9: Send tx to retry buffer**

-This message type delivers a transaction, to be placed in the L2 retry buffer.
+This message type delivers a transaction, which will be placed in the L2 retry buffer, rather than being executed immediately.

 Type-specific data:

 * destination address (address encoded as uint)
 * callvalue, in wei (uint)
-* calldata (bytes)

-**Message type 10: Redeem tx from retry buffer**

-This message type schedules for execution a transaction from the retry buffer.

-Type-specific data:

-* transaction ID
-* L2 ArbGas limit (uint)
-* L2 ArbGas price bid, in wei (uint)
+* L1-to-L2 deposit, in wei (uint)
+* calldata size (uint)
+* calldata

+If this message is properly formatted, ArbOS will emit a transaction receipt reporting success, and 64 bytes of return data:

-* funds sent from L1, in wei (uint)
+* transaction ID (uint)
+* keccak256 of retryable transaction that was created

 ## L2 messages